Guide for Applying to Medical School for Swarthmore Undergraduates and Alumni/ae

 In return for the MCAT registration fee, your test scores are sent to all AMCAS schools to which you are applying.
 You must use the MCAT Testing History (THx) and Online Score Release system at https://services.aamc.org/mcatthx/ to send your scores to non-AMCAS allopathic and osteopathic schools.
 You receive a personal report of your scores.

 Keep in mind that MCAT scores are generally good for 2-3 years, so don't take the MCAT now if you are planning not to apply for several years.
-After the new MCAT debuts in 2015, we don't know whether or for how long medical schools will accept scores from the old version.

 2. Preparation for the MCAT

 What is the best way to review for the MCAT — with a commercial course or on your own?
 One method is not inherently better than the other.
 Swarthmore students have achieved high MCAT scores both after independent review and from taking one of the commercial courses.
 The best method for you depends on your learning style and work habits.
 If you generally are well organized, can plan a study schedule on your own or with one or two friends and stick to it, you may have no need for a commercial course.
 You should plan on beginning your review at least three months before the exam.
 Your texts and notes from introductory science courses provide a good basis for review.
 In addition, you may find the following publications very helpful in guiding your study and providing practice exams:

 Online resources from the AAMC include free resources, such as 1,100 videos and 3,000 review questions on Khan Academy and an on-line tool: "What's on the MCAT Exam."

 Here is the link for the AAMC practice materials available for the MCAT: https://www.aaamc.org/students/applying/mcat/

 In addition, you may wish to purchase one of the commercial MCAT review books available at the College Bookstore or amazon.com